 Advanced analytics, content hosting, multi-user management, improved scalability and more.

-Veracity Learning Enterprise includes additional analytics features, graph and chart export, learner, course, class and lesson management, and content hosting capabilites.
-It also has expanded support for manageing large numbers of users and LRSs.
+Veracity Learning Enterprise includes additional analytics features, graph and chart export, learner, course, class and lesson management, and content hosting capabilities.
+It also has expanded support for managing large numbers of users and LRSs.
 Contact us for a limited trial version of Veracity Learning Enterprise.